-Ruth's passion is reaching kids with positive messages before they grow up and it's too late!
+Ruth's passion is reaching kids with positive messages before they grow up, and too late!
 As an Emmy award winning animation artist, she founded a non-profit in 2007 to create media for children's character and education, involving students and others to create opportunities to grow and succeed.

 You can read more about Ruth and her mission here: http://www.edudesigns.org/blog/thank-you-for-caring/